 Ages 3-5 In Other Stages of Development

 Sigmund Freud’s Stages of Psychosexual Development: Children between the ages of 3-5 are in the phallic stage of psychosexual development.
 Yes, you read that right.
 In each stage, the child has a different erogenous zone that influences their behavior.
-Freud suggested that during this time, the child is discovering the differences between men and women.
+Freud suggested that during this time, the child discovers the differences between men and women.
 They also discover their affection for the opposite-sex parent.
 This is known as the Oedipal complex (Freud’s colleague Carl Jung added that girls go through an Electra complex.)
 Although Freud’s stages of psychosexual development are no longer widely accepted by modern psychologists, they are still fascinating to study.

-Lawrence Kohlberg’s Stages of Moral Development: Children are in the first stage of moral development until the age of 9.
+Lawrence Kohlberg’s Stages of Moral Development: Children are in the first stage of moral development until 9.
 They are not yet making their own decisions regarding moral vs. immoral.
 If their parents give them a rule, they follow it “because they said so.”
 Kohlberg and Piaget have similar views on egocentrism during this time of life.
 A child does not see beyond themselves until later in their development.
 (This is addressed in later stages of Erikson’s stages of psychosocial development, too.)

 Industry vs. Inferiority

 Initiative vs. guilt is the third stage of psychosocial development.
 The fourth stage is industry vs. inferiority.
 Before a child enters school, they may have moved through this stage of development with a sense that they can take charge or that others can take charge.
-But they likely haven’t grasped the idea that they can compare themselves to others.
+But they likely haven’t grasped that they can compare themselves to others.
 This is the central idea in industry vs. inferiority.